 The Harvard studies also found that “eating a serving of lettuce or other green, leafy vegetable a day cut the risk of hip fracture in half when compared with eating one serving a week.”
 The dairy industry has tried to conceal this information for decades, insisting that drinking milk was necessary for healthy bones; however, the Harvard studies found that “getting one or more servings per day of broccoli, Brussels sprouts, dark green lettuce, beans, collard greens, or kale” should meet the daily recommended amounts of calcium for men and women.
 They also recommend dried beans and other legumes.
 These results leave the public with no more excuses for drinking cows’ milk, especially in light of undercover investigations exposing the cruelty to animals on dairy farms.

 Equally alarming, the study indicated that milk may not be a good source of calcium for many people due to lactose intolerance, its high saturated fat content, and possible increased risk of ovarian and prostate cancer.
 In fact, the study revealed that “men who drank two or more glasses of milk a day were almost twice as likely to develop advanced prostate cancer as those who didn’t drink milk at all.”

-Have you ever thought about how bizarre it is that you’re drinking pus and blood filled milk excretions from a cow?
-I haven’t had a glass of cow’s milk for more than 15 years.
-My blood test results are immaculate.
-I drink much healthier and better tasting almond, walnut, and hemp milk in cereal and smoothies.
-It’s delicious and doesn’t contain hormones, steroids, pus, or blood.
+Have you ever thought about how bizarre it is that you’re drinking milk excretions from a cow?
+I haven’t had a glass of a cow’s milk since 1990.
+My blood test results are fantastic.
+I drink much healthier and better tasting plant-based milk in cereal and smoothies.
+It’s delicious and doesn’t contain hormones, steroids, or bad cholesterol.
 Most importantly, it doesn’t violate my morals to drink it.
 I hope you will consider giving it a try.
 Calves are the only ones who should be drinking their mother’s milk.
 You are not a calf.